5 ways to cool off in summer in Korea

 As in every country, swimming pools and water parks are popular destinations to cool off in summer in Korea and have fun.
 Since public swimming pools are often very crowded, many Koreans prefer to stay for a weekend in a hotel with a swimming pool, without changing cities.
 There are also large water parks, including the Caribbean Bay in Yonggin, a few kilometers from Seoul, ranked as the world’s largest water park – definitely worth a visit at least once.
 Otherwise, if you prefer the sea to a swimming pool, you can go to one of Korea’s many seaside resorts.

-If you want to cool off in summer in Korea, you can find many refreshing drinks, including various teas and many types of ade (에이드).
+If you want to cool off in summer in Korea, you can also find other refreshing drinks, including teas and many types of ade (에이드).
 Ade are fruit-flavored drinks that are usually fizzy (refreshing fruit flavored soda).
 The one we know best among these is lemonade (lemon ade, 레몬에이드), but there are also kiwi (kiwi ade, 키위에이드), blueberry (blueberry ade, 블루베리 에이드), tangerine (gyulcheong ade, 귤청 에이드), etc., as well as various other flavor mixes.

 5. Cold dishes